josephmluna/LabWebsite/lab_charter/index.md

 - Provide guidance and resources to help you build leadership and mentoring skills.
 - Offer feedback on presentations and help you refine your scientific communication skills.
 - Introduce you and your work to colleagues and collaborators in the field.
-- Support your exploration of diverse career paths and connect you with relevant resources and contacts.
+- Support your exploration of career paths and connect you with relevant resources and contacts.

 #### Science and Publications
 - Guide you in developing your research project and help you navigate challenges.